Cambridge Writers' Workshop

 The Cambridge Writers’ Workshop invites writers of all stripes (Poets!
 Fictioneers!
 Memoirists!
 Journalists!
 Essayists!
 Dramatists!
 Genre-benders!) to submit to CREDO: An Anthology of Manifestos and Sourcebook for Creative Writing.
 Writers are invited to submit their personal aesthetic philosophies and manifestos for the anthology, writing exercises and prompts that have helped to kick-start their imagination, and short essays on the art of writing, reading, and being creative.

-Fees Notice: This project charges fees (or requires purchases) for all submissions.
+Fees Notice: This project charges fees (or requires purchases) for all submissions and does not offer monetary payment for accepted submissions.

 Country of Publication